featured-image

 Shares

 Becoming a foreign exchange student is a rewarding experience.
 Many college students have either made up their minds to become foreign exchange students for a semester or just toying with that idea.
-Either way, your life will never be the same once you decide.
+Either way, your life will never be the same once you experience what it means to become a foreign exchange student.

 What is a Foreign Exchange Student?